Aaadddiii6/AI-Travel-Agent/README.md

 # AI Travel Agent

-An AI-powered travel visualization application that lets you see yourself in amazing destinations around the world, with intelligent recommendations and booking capabilities.
+An AI-powered travel booking and visualization application that lets you search for flights and hotels, see yourself in amazing destinations around the world, and get intelligent travel recommendations with booking capabilities.

+## 🎯 **NEW: Flight & Hotel Booking Now Live!**

+- ✅ **Flight Search**: Real-time flight search using Amadeus API
+- ✅ **Hotel Search**: Hotel booking with intelligent fallback data
+- ✅ **AI Photo Generation**: See yourself in travel destinations
+- ✅ **Smart Recommendations**: AI-powered travel suggestions
+- ✅ **Complete Booking System**: End-to-end booking flow
+- ✅ **Production Ready**: Fully deployable to Render

 ## 🌐 Live Demo